4 THINGS TO Note Before Closing the Books

 - In General Journal Entry or Transaction Journal Entry, enter the transaction to the reopened fiscal year and period and update the journal entry.

-- Reprint year end reports when you’re finished
+- Reprint year-end reports when you’re finished

-- Go back to General Ledger Options Main tab and select the current year in the Current Fiscal Year field, and the current period in the Current Period field.
+- Go back to the General Ledger Options Main tab and select the current year in the Current Fiscal Year field, and the current period in the Current Period field.
 Click Accept.

 You’ve just re-opened the closed fiscal year, posted a journal entry, and reverted back (in step 6) to the current fiscal period and year.